Hong Kong Toilets

 The Chungking Mansions are a dilapidated tenement block in Hong Kong, right in the middle of the tourist district on the Kowloon side of the harbor.
 The first two floors are a maze of passageways, not completely unlike a busy but very run-down Middle Eastern bus station.
 The remaining 14 floors have a bunch of guesthouses for budget housing, and some really good curry shops.

-The above is my room — my entire room as photographed standing in the doorway — at the Fortunate Guesthouse.
+The first picture below shows my room — my entire room as photographed standing in the doorway — at the Fortunate Guesthouse.

 Unlike the similarly-sized rooms at the Whitehouse budget hotel in New York, you get your own plumbing at the Chungking Mansion guesthouses.
 And compared to the on-board lavatory sized toilet and shower I had in another guesthouse on a later trip, this toilet is very spacious.